-Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9-Billion Light Years Away
+Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9 Billion Light-Years Away

-A rare cosmic alignment allowed Hubble Space Telescope to observe Icarus, a blue supergiant located nine billion light-years away, and the most distant “ordinary” star from Earth.
+A rare cosmic alignment allowed the Hubble Space Telescope to observe Icarus, a blue supergiant located nine billion light-years away and the most distant “ordinary” star from Earth.

 As reported by Berkeley News, University of California researchers found the star through gravitational lensing, and they were able to magnify Icarus 2,000 times.